Vaginal Pain: 8 Common Causes & What to Do

 Women are likely to have more than one urinary tract infection, or UTI, in their lifetime.
 This is because the female urethra is short and the vagina and the anus are close together, which favors the migration and proliferation of fungi and bacteria.
 UTIs generally happen with inadequate hygiene or due to tight clothes, which don’t allow for much air-flow.

 When you have a urinary infection, you usually feel like you need to urinate but not much urine comes out.
 You may also feel pain, burning, or itchiness in the vagina.
-Learn more about the most common UTI symptoms and how it may present differently in men.
+Learn more about the most common UTI symptoms and a UTI in men can present differently.

 What to do: As soon as you notice the first symptoms of a urinary tract infection, you should see your doctor who will order a urine test to identify the agent that is causing the infection.
 Once identified, treatment can be initiated.
 It is generally done with antibiotics, such as amoxicillin or ciprofloxacin.
-Learn about other medications that are typically prescribed as well as some natural remedies you can use to complement your treatment plan
+Learn about other UTI medications that are typically prescribed as well as some natural remedies for UTIs you can use to complement your treatment plan.

 5. Sexually transmitted infections